captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## OLIVIA:
 Buenas noches, parental units!
 I want to introduce you to my fiancé—Marcus Fallon.

+---

-(To Fallon, laughing) Well, come on in.
+Well, come on in.
 I know they look fierce, but they won’t actually bite you, I promise.

 ---

 ## TED:
 Well, this is fantastic.
 Come in, Marcus, come in, and welcome.
 Ted Gelman.
 And this is my wife, Renata—Ren.

-(Fallon clears his throat, pastes a smile on, and steps forward.
-Ren tries to get hold of her composure, but she backs away from them with her hands up in front of her.)

 ---